cookie law changes

 Possible Changes to Simplify Cookie Consent Law

-Tom Warren @ theverge.com • 3 weeks ago
+Tom Warren @ theverge.com • 3 months ago

 The European Commission plans to end the widespread annoyance of cookie pop-ups by letting users manage cookie preferences directly through their browsers.
 Websites would have to respect these settings for at least six months, and trivial uses of cookies, like counting visits, wouldn’t require banners.
 Initially, prompts will be simplified to a single yes/no click, with more advanced browser-level solutions coming later.
 The proposals aim to modernize EU digital rules, simplify online experiences, and give users real control over their data.
 The changes still need approval from the European Parliament and EU member states.